matrix-org/matrix-spec-proposals/proposals/2771-bookmarks.md

 Instead of using the room account data it would be possible to save this in the global account data.
 This would be similiar to `m.direct`.

-The events are grouped by the room id to allow easier filtering of bookmarks based on rooms.

 ```json
 {
   "!12345:example.com": [